Lola06050907/probable-octo-winner/index.md

 The first song he ever released is "King Charles" and it was released in 2017.
 He then released "Tin Pan Boy" to denounce a construction project in London.
 In 2018, he released his first album called "21st Century Liability" which raised awareness on a variety of topics such as sexual assault, gun violence, and mental health.
 He then released an EP called "Hope for the Underrated Youth", with a song called "Parents" denouncing homophobia amongst other things.

+In 2020, he released a new album called "Weird!".
+He worked on the album during lockdown and released songs with a different universe for each of them such as:
+* cotton candy
+* strawberry lipstick
+* weird!
+* mars
+* superdeadfriends

 Link to the page about his book: [Book](dossier/thirdpage.md)
 Link to the page about his music festival: [Bludfest](dossier/secondpage.md)